Steve De Cruz

 It’s a well-worn cliché that exercise is good for the mind, emotions and body.
 I have been a member of the gym at Keele for ten years, and I organise and participate in the twice weekly staff football game.
 If you see someone wandering round campus with a bag of bibs and footballs, chances are it’s me.
 And I can testify that it’s cliché for a good reason.

-As IT Systems Administrator in School of Computing and Maths, my job is most definitely contained within four walls.
+As IT Systems Administrator in the School of Computer Science and Maths, my job is most definitely contained within four walls.
 It’s the kind of job where daylight is not necessarily a daily component.

 Until my late teens, and going away to university, I was very athletic.
 My life was dominated by sprinting and football, and I competed at both.
 But at university in Newcastle (Upon Tyne, not Under Lyme) my accommodation was miles away from the university sports facilities, and it felt like a huge effort to go there and exercise.